 Introduction to Acupressure and Meridian Touch for Animals

 Classes will be recorded for later viewing.
 The dialogue within a LIVE format, with the ability to ask questions and practice the learning in real-time with the instructor and other students, is invaluable.
-A summary of what you’ll learn by the end of the course is:
+What you'll learn:

 - Basics of Traditional Chinese Veterinary Medicine